adsaines/adsaines.github.io/README.md

 ## /resume

 Here you will find a robust version of my resume.
+I will be playing around with the best ways to show off my accomplishments, so check back on occasion and see my updated diction.

 ## /thanks